wp-plugins/subscribe2/ReadMe.txt

 * Reuse $value variable in the 'frontend' class to reduce translation strings
 * Improve AJAX form to obey the shortcode hide parameter - proposed by bwsl
 * Correct spelling error in the Settings page - proposed by dimadin
+* Call translation code via a hook to allow greater dynamic control - proposed by dimadin

 = Version 8.5 by Matthew Robinson =